 Each week, we spend time enjoying reading for pleasure in our classrooms during a dedicated reading for pleasure time.
 When we read for pleasure, pupils are able to choose the books they wish to read and enjoy, can choose to share a book with a peer, read the ‘BBC Newsround’ to read about the world around them, choose to read topic books related to our wider curriculum or listen to an adult in the classroom reading aloud to the children.

-Reading takes place at least once a week in a Guided Reading group with a teacher or teaching assistant.
+Reading takes place in a Guided Reading group with a teacher or teaching assistant.
 If children are working below their chronological reading age, targeted intervention and support is put in place.
 Children in all classes still have access to story time and have a class book for a sustained period: this ensures that reading is correctly modelled to children as well as giving them the opportunity to enjoy being read to!
-Each term, our school has a new ‘author’ of the term who is celebrated within school.

 We believe the importance of daily personalised reading practice cannot be overstated and children also have opportunities to read aloud to an adult and share books with their peers.
 Our Accelerated Reader programme is a powerful tool for monitoring children’s progress.
 Research shows that children develop reading skills most effectively when they read appropriately challenging books – difficult enough to keep them engaged but not so difficult that they become frustrated.
 This is their ‘Zone of Proximal Development’ (ZPD).
 Since the children are reading books at their reading and interest levels, they are able to learn and grow at their own pace, developing their comprehension skills from Year 1 upwards.